italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

    * - **client_assertion**
      - JWT signed with the Relying Party's private key containing the following parameters:

-	 **iss**: RP identifier registered by the OP, that uniquely identifies the Federation's entity in the Uniform Resource Locator (URL) format.
+	 **iss**: RP identifier registered by the OP, that uniquely identifies the Federation's Entity in the Uniform Resource Locator (URL) format.
 Corresponds to the client_id, used in the authentication request.

 	 **sub**: equal to the parameter **iss**